How can we all look after our health a little better?

 Exercise is also excellent for our mental health and often prescribed for those suffering with depression.

-New physical activity guidelines were published by the UK’s Chief Medical Officers last month
+New physical activity guidelines were published by the UK’s Chief Medical Officers in late 2019

 They stated that in order to maintain good physical and mental health, adults should aim to be physically active every day.
 They suggest that taking part in any type of regular physical activity is better than doing none at all and even short bouts of activity can be beneficial.